Easy Recipe For Smoking Boneless Turkey Breast For First Timers

-This is a shame because, in the right hands, turkey is awesome.
+This is a shame because, in the right hands, turkey is awesome and tasty.
 It has a stronger flavor and firmer texture than chicken.
 One way to dish up this protein is by smoking it.
 It will add a deeper and richer taste to the meat.

 Read on for a recipe that will prove once and for all that turkey is not just for an annual roast or for boring slices on sandwiches.

 Prep Time: 10 minutes plus 4-10 hours of brine time